HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 6. Station Control/section 6-1 Accessories.md

 For mobile operation, the main choice is how the antenna attaches to the vehicle:

-- **Mag mounts**: quick to install, no drilling, less-than-ideal ground plane
+- **Mag mounts**: quick to install, no drilling, less-than-ideal ground plane.
-- **Lip mounts**: clamp to the edge of a hood or trunk, semi-permanent, no holes
+- **Lip mounts**: clamp to the edge of a hood or trunk, semi-permanent, no holes.
-- **Drill mounts**: permanent, best performance, but you're putting a hole in your vehicle
+- **Drill mounts**: permanent, best performance, but you're putting a hole in your vehicle.
-- **Glass mounts**: attach to a window, no metal surface needed, trade-offs in performance
+- **Glass mounts**: attach to a window, no metal surface needed, trade-offs in performance.

 You can even get mounts that let you use the antenna from your handheld on the vehicle roof — useful for quickly upgrading an HT for a road trip.